amirzenoozi/veriff-interview/README.md

 ## Docs
 Each API need to be documented in the way that every one can run and test it.
 So I created a Postman Collection for the backend side you just need to import it to your Postman and run it.
-I wrote all my perspective and the way I think about the project in the README files that you can find them in the following links:
+I wrote all **my perspective** and the way I think about the project in the `README.md` files that you can find them in the following links:
 - [Backend Docs](./back/README.md)
 - [Frontend Docs](./front/README.md)